dennyweiss/Progressive-Note-Taker/docs/guide.md

 - **`src/utils/`**: Contains all utility functions.
   - It's recommended to dedicate one TypeScript file to each API call, for example `callLlm.ts` or `searchWeb.ts`.
   - Each file should export functions that can be imported elsewhere in the project
-  - Include tests in the `tests` directory for each utility function
+  - Include test cases for each utility function using `utilityFunctionName.test.ts`
 - **`src/nodes.ts`**: Contains all the node definitions.

   ```typescript